Annexations

 What is an annexation?

 The petitioners must then gather signatures representing 60% of the assessed value of the area.
-Once this is submitted the City Council holds a public hearing, listens to both proponents and opponents of the annexation, assesses the merits (costs, benefits, the ability to provide services, etc.), and, if they wish to continue, passes a resolution expressing their intent to annex the area.
+After this is submitted, the City Council holds a public hearing, listens to both proponents and opponents of the annexation, assesses the merits (costs, benefits, the ability to provide services, etc.), and, if they wish to continue, they pass a resolution expressing their intent to annex the area.

-This resolution then goes to the Snohomish County Boundary Review Board (BRB) for review.
+The resolution goes to the Snohomish County Boundary Review Board (BRB) for review.
 The BRB advertises the annexation and waits 45 days for anyone with standing to request a public hearing.
-If a hearing is requested, the BRB holds one and then decides whether the annexation meets their criteria for approval.
+If requested, the BRB holds an hearing and decides whether the annexation meets their criteria for approval.
 If so, they approve the annexation; if not, annexation is denied.

-If it is approved the City Council then passes an ordinance to effect the annexation (though up until this point they can still decide not to annex).
+If it is approved, and ordinance is adopted by the City Council to effect the annexation.
 The annexation becomes effective five days after publication of the ordinance or as otherwise set.

 How do I initiate an annexation to the City?